-Besides the increased use of 304-grade stainless steel in the construction of the Two Star General over the One Star the most notable additional feature is the warmer/smoker box positioned on the right-hand side of the pellet grill.
+Besides the increased use of 304-grade stainless steel construction of the Two Star General over the One Star, the most notable additional feature is the warmer/smoker box positioned on the right-hand side of the pellet grill.

 Three Star General Pellet Grill

 However, a caster wheel cart can be purchased separately for the Three Star General.
-This grill is made purely from 304-grade stainless steel, hence it will be easy to clean and the bodywork will last a lifetime.
+This grill is made purely from 304-grade stainless steel.
+Hence it will be easy to clean, and the bodywork will last a lifetime.

 MAK GRILLS FlameZone

-Hence, MAK GRILLS have been working for over a decade at perfecting their heat deflector designs, and I think they have properly cracked it with their lastest FlameZone design.
+Hence, MAK GRILLS have been working for over a decade at perfecting their heat deflector designs, and I think they have properly cracked it with their latest FlameZone design.

 MAK GRILLS Pellet Grill/Smoker Reviews

-However, I have been able to find a couple of videos reviews of the Two Star General, MAK GRILLS most popular pellet grill.
+However, I have been able to find a couple of video reviews of the Two Star General, MAK GRILL’s most popular pellet grill.
 The first video below is from AmazingRibs.com.

 Conclusion On MAK GRILLS Pellet Grills/Smokers